SASS can be used in many situations. This can include:

-Let's deal with each point separately.
-During the course, you can use any option you're comfortable with.
-When working with real projects, it's better to install SASS as a package on your system.
-Then, using assemblers, you'll be able to automate compilation, i.e., the conversion of code from SASS to CSS.
+Let us deal with each point separately.
+During the course, you can use any option you are comfortable with.
+When you work with real projects, you should install SASS as a package on your system.
+Then you can use assemblers and automate compilation — conversion of a SASS code to CSS.

 If you want to use SASS in an online environment, almost any online code editor you know will work.
-For example, CodePen.
+For example, you can use CodePen.
 In the CSS tab, you can tell it to use the SASS preprocessor.
-For SCSS syntax, you need to select the appropriate drop-down menu item.
+For the SCSS syntax, you need to select the appropriate drop-down menu item:

-Another popular tool is the Sassmeister service.
-It allows you to quickly translate SASS code into plain CSS.
+Another popular tool is the Sassmeister, which quickly translates SASS code into plain CSS.
 The advantage of this service is the ability to select different types of compilers.
-This allows you to test your code under different conditions and possibly identify a few bugs you may encounter.
+It allows you to test your code under various conditions and possibly identify a few bugs you may encounter.

-You can install separate software that will compile preprocessor files into normal CSS.
+You can install separate software that compiles preprocessor files into CSS files.
 There are many such programs, and many of them are available for all major platforms (Windows, Linux, macOS).
-One common program is Koala.
-It's available for all major platforms, and its intuitive interface allows you to quickly understand how to compile preprocessor files.
+One polular program is Koala.
+Its intuitive interface allows you to understand the process and easily compile preprocessor files.

-Simply select the directory with your .scss, and Koala will automatically convert them to .css.
+Just select the directory with your SCSS file, and Koala will automatically convert them to a CSS file:

-You can install SCSS as a normal npm-package on your system.
-This is the easiest and fastest way, allowing you to use SASS without installing additional software, and it doesn't require an Internet connection, as is the case with online services.
+You can install SCSS as an NPM package on your system.
+It is the easiest and fastest way to use SASS without installing additional software.
+And it does not require an Internet connection, as is the case with online services.

 sudo npm install -g sass